pu2clr/SI4735/README.md

 ![Installing from this repository](extras/images/install_lib_from_git_02.png)

-First, you have to download this library in zip format.
-[Click here](https://github.com/pu2clr/SI4735/archive/master.zip) to download the Arduino Library.
-[Click here](https://github.com/pu2clr/SI4735) to go to github repository.
+First, you have to [download](https://github.com/pu2clr/SI4735/archive/master.zip) this library in zip format.

-You might need some old version (release) of this library.
-If so, [check this link](https://github.com/pu2clr/SI4735/releases).

-Unzip the SI4735.zip file in your Arduino Library folder.
+After, unzip the SI4735-master.zip file in your Arduino Library folder.

 * On __Windows__: "My Documents\Arduino\libraries"
 * On __MAC OS__: ˜/Documents/Arduino/libraries
 * On __Linux__: ˜/Documents/Arduino/libraries

+With that approach, you will have the __most current version__ of the library.
+However, __it may not be the most stable version__.
+This is because the current version is always in development.
+[Prefer releases](https://github.com/pu2clr/SI4735/releases).
+Do you need some old version (release) of this library?
+If yes, [check here](https://github.com/pu2clr/SI4735/releases).

 See more
 [![arduino-library-badge](https://www.ardu-badge.com/badge/MyLibrary.svg?)](https://www.ardu-badge.com/PU2CLR%20SI4735)